Creamen/git-sensible/readme.md

 Master  ----------------------------------------
 ```

-Trunk is very unique in its aspects –
+Trunk is very unique in its aspects â€“

 - `Master` is **not** production, and instead is the universal development environment.
 - `Master` is colloquially known as the 'trunk.'
 - Developers exclusively commit to `master`.
 - Each commit is production-ready.
 Ergo, no commit ever breaks the build.
-- The model employs **release engineers**, who have specific rights –
+- The model employs **release engineers**, who have specific rights â€“
     - Create `release` branches, which are sent to production
     - Cherry pick commits from `master`.
 Useful for bugs.
 - **Multiple productions** can be simultaneously hosted and debugged.